 - Design criteria, maximum intended load-carrying capacity, and intended use of the scaffold

 It is your responsibility to not only ensure that all of the above training requirements are met, but also that the individuals conducting them are qualified and knowledgeable.
 Finding experienced workers to undergo some additional training can be a great way to put together an internal team for inspections and safety.
-Many employers also use training DVD’s (like this Fall Prevention DVD) to help assist in their training efforts.
+Many employers also use training DVD’s to help assist in their training efforts.